CoreyCole/info101-coreycole/builders/1-alternative-hosting.md

 # Alternative Hosting on GitHub
 The gClass builder assignment "Establishing a Web Site" directs you to the UW service Vergil for hosting your files.
-Vergil is an awesome service provided by the UW, but it has some draw backs.
+Vergil is an awesome service provided by the UW, but it has some drawbacks.
 An alternative solution is provided by GitHub: [GitHub Pages](https://pages.github.com/).

 ## What is GitHub?
 GitHub is a centralized location where people store [open sourced](https://simple.wikipedia.org/wiki/Open_source) code.
 It's a hub were people collaborate on ideas both big and small.